 3-II.D.
-FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.230; HCV GB, p.
+FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.232; HCV GB, p.
 5-13]

 HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information/Privacy Act Notice, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
 Chapter 7 provides detailed information concerning the consent forms and verification requirements.
+The consent form remains effective until the family is denied assistance, assistance is terminated, or the family provides written notification to revoke consent.

-The PHA must deny admission to the program if any member of the applicant family fails to sign and submit the consent forms for obtaining information in accordance with 24 CFR 5, Subparts B and F [24 CFR 982.552(b)(3)].
+The PHA must deny admission to the program if any member of the applicant family fails to sign and submit the consent forms for obtaining information in accordance with 24 CFR 5, Subparts B and F [24 CFR 982.552(b)(3) and 24 CFR 5.232(a)].